andrevidela/Research-report/Thesis/index.md

 # Relaxing linearity propagation for safe inlining

-By the way, there is soemthing that's been nibbling at me for a while but I wasn't sure when to ask about it.
+By the way, there is something that's been nibbling at me for a while but I wasn't sure when to ask about it.
 Now that I'm writing everything down I think i have a clearer case for it:

 linearProof : (1 v : Nat) -\> ProofOnNat v
 linearProof Z = Refl